Localized Debiased Machine Learning: Efficient Inference on Quantile Treatment Effects and Beyond: Variance Estimation and Inference

 \section{Variance Estimation and Inference}

 In the previous section we established the asymptotic normality of the LDML estimator under lax conditions.
-This suggests that we can construct confidence intervals on $\theta$ if we can estimate the asymptotic variance.
+This suggests that if we can estimate its asymptotic variance, then we can easily construct confidence intervals on $\theta$.
 In this section we provide a variance estimator and prove its consistency, resulting in asymptotically calibrated confidence intervals.
-For DML, \citet{ChernozhukovVictor2018Dmlf} provides variance estimates only for score functions $\psi$ that are linear in $\theta$, which already excludes estimand-dependent nuisances.
-Our results are therefore notable both for handling nonlinear and non-differetiable scores and for handling estimand-dependent nuisances.
+For DML, \citet{ChernozhukovVictor2018Dmlf} provides variance estimates only for estimating functions $\psi$ that are linear in $\theta$, which already excludes estimand-dependent nuisances.
+Our results are therefore notable both for handling nonlinear and non-differentiable estimating equations and for handling estimand-dependent nuisances. \begin{definition}[LDML variance estimator] Given $\hat\theta$ from \cref{def: LDML2} and $\hat J$, set